 We have 3 Highlands and some sheep to keep the grass under control., a dozen chickens for fresh eggs, which is great when we have a litter of puppies.

-All of our Newfoundlands have hip scores well below the breed average, in fact we have 2 of our girls with perfect hips 0/0, and most of our others are in single figures.
+All of our Newfoundlands have hip scores well below the breed average.
 We also elbow score and heart test all our dogs.
 Our Veterinary Cardiologist visits us at home to do this procedure, much less stressful for the dogs.
 We also cystinuria test where necessary.

 Irish Wolfhounds are a wonderful breed, they are the gentle giants of the dog world and are wonderful family companions.
 All our wolfhounds are heart tested by our Veterinary Cardiologist.
 We have also introduced some new blood lines from Europe in the past year, both males and females and shall continue to do so.